A Travel Price Comparison for United States of America Cincinnati vs. Tucson for Vacations, Tours, and Honeymoons

 Which is Bigger, Cincinnati or Tucson?

-Tucson is bigger, and its population is about 69% larger than the population of Cincinnati.
-When comparing the population of Cincinnati vs. Tucson, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Tucson has a larger population, and is about 69% larger than the population of Cincinnati.
+When comparing the sizes of Cincinnati and Tucson, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.